 Gurian Khachapuri is a regional version of the famous ‘cheese bread’ made in Western Georgia’s Guria region.
 Here, it’s eaten on Orthodox Christmas (though you can find it at some bakeries and restaurants year-round).
 Gurian Khachapuri is crescent-shaped and more like a calzone.
 It’s stuffed with not only cheese, but also boiled egg.
 Yum.

-The lead-up to Christmas is one of four Orthodox fasting periods, where people abstain from eating animal products (meat, eggs and dairy).
+The lead-up to Christmas is one of four Orthodox fasting periods, where people abstain from eating animal products (meat, egg, dairy) and oils.